Introduction:

 Active Listening Skills

-- Use relaxation techniques like deep breathing before speaking.
+Use calming strategies like deep breathing before starting a conversation

 Support for Families and Caregivers

-Memory and communication challenges also affect families.
+Memory and communication challenges affect the entire family.
 Loved ones can help by:

 Professional Help Options

-- Speech-language pathologists (SLPs) – For personalized therapy.
+Speech-language pathologists (SLPs) – For targeted memory and communication therapy

-- Support groups – To share experiences and strategies.
+Support groups – For shared experiences and emotional support

 FAQs About Memory and Communication Help